Ohio Vax-A-Million: Background

 The U.S. state of Ohio was among the first states in the United States that shut everything down at the beginning of the COVID-19 pandemic, giving Ohio Governor Mike DeWine and then-health director Amy Acton both praise and criticism for their swift response, as Ohio's outbreak of COVID-19 over the long-term was small compared to other states, especially with Ohio's relatively large population (ranked 7th nationally) compared to states of similar geographic size.

 On May 12, 2021, DeWine announced he was lifting all health orders as of June 2.
-This included the wearing of face masks in accordance with updated guidelines from the Center for Disease Control.
+This included the wearing of face masks in accordance with updated guidelines from the Centers for Disease Control.
 Around the same time, the administering of the COVID-19 vaccine had started to level off to the point where supply was greater than demand, even with walk-in appointments becoming the norm for the vaccine.
 Therefore, during the same press conference when DeWine announced he was lifting all health orders June 2, he also announced the Ohio Vax-A-Million contest.
 As part of the contest, five Ohioans aged 18 years or older would be selected individually over a five-week period would be rewarded $1 million as long as they had been vaccinated at least once.

 As with all other states with a state lottery, the Ohio Lottery normally only issues prizes to those aged 18 or older.
 As vaccines are being issued to those as young as 12, the Ohio Lottery decided to make an exception for minors.
 Instead of being awarded money, those who have been vaccinated that are aged 12-17 would be rewarded with a full-ride scholarship to any four-year public university in Ohio of their choice up to a Bachelor's degree.

 The funding for the contest is coming from a surplus of Ohio's portion of the CARES Act to educate the general public about the COVID-19 vaccines that are required to be spent on such programs.
 After debate on whether or not such a lottery would be considered taxable, it was decided that it would count towards income tax, and a Form 1099 will be issued from the Ohio Lottery to each winner.

 DeWine stated in an editorial that he himself created the initial design of the contest after hearing a suggestion from his chief adviser.